janelia-flyem/dvid/README.md

 DVID is primarily written in Go and supports different storage backends, a REST HTTP API, and command-line access (likely minimized in near future).
 Some components are written in C, e.g., storage engines like Leveldb and fast codecs like lz4.
 DVID has been tested on both MacOS X and Linux (Fedora 16, CentOS 6, Ubuntu) but not on Windows.
+It comes out-of-the-box with an embedded leveldb for storage although you can configure other storage backends.

 Command-line and HTTP API documentation can be found in [help constants within packages](https://github.com/janelia-flyem/dvid/blob/master/datatype/labelvol/labelvol.go#L34) or by visiting the **/api/help**